-When a person has a past history of at least one episode of schizophrenia, but the currently has no symptoms (delusions, hallucinations, disorganized speech or behavior) they are considered to have residual-type schizophrenia.
+When a person has a past history of at least one episode of schizophrenia, but the person currently has no symptoms (delusions, hallucinations, disorganized speech or behavior), they are considered to have residual-type schizophrenia.
 The person may be in complete remission, or may at some point resume symptoms.

 Schizophrenia has multiple, intermingled causes which may differ from person to person, including:

 - Genetics (runs in families)